Puppet Server automatically loads the settings in the

 One of the features that Trapperkeeper provides is the ability to enable or disable individual services that an application provides.
 In Puppet Server, you can use this feature to enable or disable the CA service.
-The CA service is enabled by default, but if you’re running a multi-master environment or using an external CA, you might want to disable the CA service on some nodes.
+The CA service is enabled by default, but if you're running a multi-server environment or using an external CA, you might want to disable the CA service on some nodes.

 Starting in Puppet Server 2.5.0, the service bootstrap configuration files are in two locations:

 /etc/puppetlabs/puppetserver/services.d/: For services that users are expected to manually configure if necessary, such as CA-related settings.

 /opt/puppetlabs/server/apps/puppetserver/config/services.d/: For services users shouldn't need to configure.

 .cfg extension in either of these locations are combined to form the final set of services Puppet Server will use.